antonidag/myblog/content/en/posts/bicep-what-if/index.md

 ---

 ## Background
-There are many different ways to ensure that the right resources are deployed and changed.
-Most likely, this is managed by peer reviews.
+There are many different ways to ensure that the right resources are deployed.
+Most likely, this is managed by peer reviews or some other process.
 However, looking at code and determining the changes is not always a simple task.
-How do you know what's being changed or created when you deploy infrastructure?
+How do you know what is being changed or created when you deploy infrastructure?

-In this blog, we will dive into <a href="https://github.com/antonidag/github-action-bicep-what-if-https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/" target="_blank" rel="noopener noreferrer">Bicep</a> what-if deployments and how they can help you ensure that you are deploying the right thing!
+In this blog, we will dive into <a href="https://github.com/antonidag/github-action-bicep-what-if-https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/" target="_blank" rel="noopener noreferrer">Bicep</a> what-if deployments and how they can help deploy the right thing!
 We will do this by creating a GitHub Action pipeline using the <a href="https://learn.microsoft.com/en-us/cli/azure/?view=azure-cli-latest" target="_blank" rel="noopener noreferrer">Azure CLI</a> to build, validate, and perform a what-if deployment.

 ## Creating a safe, secure and predictable deployments ☔

 __What we are trying to achieve?__
 Our goal is to create safe, secure, and pain-free deployments while improving the overall quality and clarity.
 There are various methods that can help improve deployments to Azure, but we are going to focus on the Bicep tools.
 Here are some steps you could take to enhance your pipeline deployments to Azure right now:
-- __Build the bicep template__
+- __Build the Bicep template__

-  *Why do we want to build our bicep template?* Ensuring there are no syntax errors.
+  *Why do we want to build our Bicep template?* Ensures that there is no syntax errors.
 Additionally, this step will also help identify warnings with your template.
 - __Validate the deployment__

   *Why should we validate the deployment?* This ensures that the template is valid for a deployment to the resource group.